Hermann Balk: Life

 Balk came from a family of Lower Saxon-Markish origin.
 He may have been a former canon at Hildesheim and may have joined the Teutonic Knights at Acre in 1189.
 He was well respected by fellow Roman Catholics, but he had no patience for pagans.
 His leadership and traditions were emulated by his successors throughout the 13th century, and he created the master's seal presenting the flight into Egypt.
 While all other masters' seals were anonymous, only Balk's included his name.

 In 1226, the Teutonic Knights were invited to combat the Old Prussians by Duke Conrad I of Masovia, whose lands had been raided by the pagans over the preceding decades.
 Balk led the first substantial detachment of Teutonic Knights to Castle Vogelsang near Toruń.
-The master allegedly negotiated the Treaty of Kruszwica with Conrad in 1230, by which the Teutonic Knights would control Culmerland and future conquests instead of them passing to the Masovian duke or Bishop Christian of Oliva; the arrangement was similar to what had been agreed upon by Emperor Frederick II in the 1226 Golden Bull of Rimini.
+The master allegedly negotiated the Treaty of Kruszwica (possibly a later forgery by the knights) with Conrad in 1230, by which the Teutonic Knights would control Culmerland and future conquests instead of them passing to the Masovian duke or Bishop Christian of Oliva; the arrangement was similar to what had been agreed upon by Emperor Frederick II in the 1226 Golden Bull of Rimini.

 Granted the titles of Landpfleger (per Sclavoniam et Prusiam preceptor) and Landmeister, Balk led the Teutonic Knights during the conquests of Culmerland, Pomesania, and northern Warmia in the first decade of the Prussian Crusade, the 1230s.
 Because the Teutonic Order's primary focus was defending Outremer, Balk, the "Pizarro of the Baltic lands", had limited resources at his disposal.
 He utilized guerilla warfare, forest ambushes, and his white-cloaked cavalry in winter campaigns; the master crossed the Vistula in 1231 to hang a Prussian chief from a sacred oak tree.
 Balk allowed tribes who accepted Christianity to become auxiliaries of the Teutonic Knights and left them with their lands, while tribes that remained pagan were defeated and expelled.
 Ballistae and crossbows were used by the crusaders to capture the Prussians' forts.